practicalli/clojure-web-services/compojure/about.md

 # About route

-> **Note** Write an about route and handler that gives you information about the app.
+> ####Note:: Write an about route and handler that gives you information about the app.

 ```clojure
 (defn about